MangelMaxime/FAKE.Intro/slides/index.md

     #I "packages/RProvider.1.0.13/lib/net40"
     #I "packages/R.NET.Community.1.5.15/lib/net40"
     #I "packages/R.NET.Community.FSharp.0.1.8/lib/net40"

----
+***

+### Why another package manager?

+- NuGet doesn't allow to reference plain source files
+- If you want to reuse code you have to create a package

+***

+### Why don't you contribute to NuGet?

+- NuGet is open source, but managed by Microsoft
+- Most changes are breaking (e.g. version number in path)
+- NuGet team made clear they won't accept these changes

+***

 ### Paket - Project Principles

-- Integrate into the existing NuGet ecosystem
+- Integrate well into the existing NuGet ecosystem
 - Make things work with minimal tooling (plain text files)
 - Make it work on all platforms
 - Automate everything